18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 Due to the nature of the technical roles, Soft rounds sometimes are merged into the Hard round to reduce one round of the interview.
 That means those soft-round questions will be asked in the Hard rounds.

+A Soft round lasts from 30 minutes to 1 hour.

 ### Hard round

 Hard round doesn't mean the round is very difficult although it might be.
 It means the interviewer will test your technical skills.
 Hard rounds usually will be conducted by the Senior Engineers, Solution Architects, Team Leaders, Tech Leads, the CTO, etc. The questions in the Hard rounds include the following topics.